sif/sif/_posts/2005-01-10-cryptography-i.md

 - Cardano (ADA)
 - Dogecoin (DOGE)

+Polygon can compete and complement Ethereum

 ### NFT

 ["People Are Spending Millions of Dollars on Loot for Games That Don't Exist"](https://www.vice.com/en/article/akgp8e/people-are-spending-millions-of-dollars-on-loot-for-games-that-dont-exist)

+NFT is just a digital asset